nep-pack/NonlinearEigenproblems.jl/docs/src/movebc_tutorial.md

 The output of the logging of `iar` is a compact notation for how many eigenvalues have converged at a specific iteration.
 Every line corresponds to one iteration step.
-The signs corresponds to:
+The signs correspond to:
 `+`=a converged eigenvalue, `-`=not converged eigenvalue, `=`=almost converged eigenvalue in the sense that it almost (up to a factor 10) satisfies the convergence criteria.
 !!! tip